Stomach Cancer

 • CBC (measurement of the number and quality of white/red blood cells and platelets)

-• Blood chemistry tests (measure certain chemicals in the blood)
+• Blood chemistry tests (measure specific chemicals in the blood)

 • Upper gastrointestinal endoscopy (looking inside the esophagus/stomach/small intestine)